U Visa for Nonimmigrants Who are Victims of Crimes

 Consult an immigration lawyer or expert!

-Undocumented immigrants should consult an immigration expert to see if he/she is likely to qualify for a U Visa, before contacting the U.S. Citizenship and Immigration Service because if the application is denied, the applicant could be deported.
+Undocumented immigrants should consult an immigration expert to see if they are likely to qualify for a U Visa, before contacting the U.S. Citizenship and Immigration Service because if the application is denied, the applicant could be deported.

 For more information go to: